flyteorg/flyte/rsts/deployment/configuration/auth_setup.rst

 In abstract, Flyte supports OAuth2 and OpenId Connect (built on top of OAuth2) to secure the various connections:

-* :ref:`OpenId Connect <administrator-auth-openid-appendix>`: Used to secure user's authentication to flyteadmin service.
+* :ref:`OpenId Connect <deployment-auth-openid-appendix>`: Used to secure user's authentication to flyteadmin service.
-* :ref:`OAuth2 <administrator-auth-oauth2-appendix>`: Used to secure communication between clients (i.e. flyte-cli, flytectl and
+* :ref:`OAuth2 <deployment-auth-oauth2-appendix>`: Used to secure communication between clients (i.e. flyte-cli, flytectl and
   flytepropeller) and flyteadmin service.

 Identity Providers Support